dyne/dowse/README.md

 # Disclaimer

-Dowse is Copyright (C) 2012-2015 by the Dyne.org Foundation
+Dowse is Copyright (C) 2012-2016 by the Dyne.org Foundation

-Dowse is written by Denis Roio <jaromil@dyne.org>

 	This source code is free software; you can redistribute it and/or modify it under the terms of the GNU Public License as published